ludios/unbook/README.md

 ## Alternatives which don't quite solve the same problem

-*   Convert to .epub if necessary and extract as a ZIP
-	*   You'll get one XHTML file per chapter.
+*   Convert to .epub if necessary and extract as a ZIP.
+You will get one XHTML file per chapter.
 *   <a href="https://manual.calibre-ebook.com/server.html">The calibre Content server</a>